-Generally, lead concentrations are low in groundwater, but corrosion occurring in the distribution system can result in elevated levels of lead as a result of the plumbing system itself (e.g., lead-soldered joints and lead pipes).
-The most common source of elevated lead levels is the distribution system's plumbing fixtures, not trace amounts that may be present in the source water.
-According to the EPA, the combination of lead pipes (or lead-soldered joints) and corrosive water can result in localized zones of lead exceeding 500 $\mu$ g/L (USEPA 1989).
-Lead leached from pipes can be removed by running your water for 15-30 seconds before use (ATSDR 1999).
-Further, in preparing infant formula, avoid (a) using first-draw water, (b) using vessels containing lead (such as a lead kettle), and (c) boiling water excessively (Baum and Shannon 1997).
-See Appendix D for more information on lead.
+Generally, lead concentrations are low in groundwater, but corrosion in the distribution system and household plumbing (e.g., lead-soldered joints and lead pipes) can result in elevated levels of lead in drinking water.
+The most common source of elevated lead levels is corrosion in the water distribution system plumbing fixtures, not trace amounts that may be present in the source water (in this case groundwater).
+According to the USEPA, the combination of lead pipes (or lead-soldered joints) and corrosive water can result in localized zones of lead exceeding 500 μg/L (USEPA 1989).
+Given this information, ATSDR assumed in the IEUBK model that the primary lead exposures through drinking water were due to consuming 'first draw' tap water, or the water that had the highest lead concentration.
+Lead leached from pipes can be removed by running water for 15-30 seconds before use (ATSDR 2007).
+Accordingly, the model assumed that lead concentrations would vary over time and integrated lower lead concentrations as the water was flushed through the system with the first draw concentrations in estimating total lead exposure from Base drinking water.